graeme-a-stewart/atlasgit/README.md

 It is better that tag content files are processed in roughly historical order, which gives a more reasonable import history (although branch tags may appear muddled, but this is not that important).
+The `orderreleases.py` script can be used to help with this, or filtering to only base releases.

 It is possible to re-run `asvn2git.py` with new or updated tag content files.
 The bookkeeping git tags will ensure that no duplicate imports are made.
 If `asvn2git.py` is